jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### LE 1 Tax credits for imputation credits
 Amount of credit
 (1) A person whose assessable income for an income year includes an imputation credit has a tax credit for the tax year corresponding to the income year of an amount equal to the sum of the amount of the imputation credit and any credit carried forward from an earlier tax year.
-Section OZ 11 (Tax credits for imputation credits and FDP credits) may apply to modify this section.
+Section OZ 11 (Tax credits for imputation credits) may apply to modify this section.
 Multi-rate PIEs and their investors
 (1B) An investor in a multi-rate PIE who has an imputation credit attributed for use under section HM 54 (Use of tax credits other than foreign tax credits by investors) has a tax credit for the tax year of an amount equal to the amount of the imputation credit.
 Exclusion